hillaryychan/COMP6771/notes/06_Resource-Management.md

 }
 ```

 It converts its argument into an rvalue.
-Calling `move` is essentially saying "I don't care about this anymore".
+Calling `move` is essentially saying *"I don't care about this anymore"*.
 All this does is allow the compiler to use rvalue reference overloads.

 ``` cpp
 auto inner(std::string&& value) -> void {